sunzenshen/sunzenshen.github.io/_posts/2015-05-9-cgotchas-intro.markdown

 clang: error: linker command failed with exit code 1 (use -v to see invocation)
 {% endhighlight %}

-Instead, we need to build an executable first, before running:
+Instead, you can try building an executable first, before running it:
 {% highlight bash %}
 > go build
 > ./cgotchas